 Overall, in FY2020 we recorded a significant reduction in large spills and loss of containment events, with a 34% reduction in loss of containment incidents greater than 100kg for Viva Energy (excluding Liberty Oil Holdings) and a 40% reduction of these incidents for Liberty Oil Holdings, compared to FY2019.
 Disappointingly we experienced our first significant process safety incident in more than three years, with an API Tier 1 process safety event involving the loss of more than 1,000kg of alkylate from buried piping at our Geelong Refinery.
 In this event, the product released was contained in the surrounding soil and recovered to the extent practicable, with no injury or lasting environmental impact.
-We also experienced two API Tier 2 events at the Geelong Refinery, with no offsite or environmental impacts Overall, in FY2020 we recorded a significant reduction in large spills and loss of containment events, with a 34% reduction in loss of containment incidents greater than 100kg for Viva Energy and a 40% reduction of these incidents for Liberty Oil Holdings, compared to FY2019.
+We also experienced two API Tier 2 events at the Geelong Refinery, with no offsite or environmental impacts resulting from these incidents.
+For more information on loss of containment events and spills, refer to the Environment section on page 52.

+Overall, in FY2020 we recorded a significant reduction in large spills and loss of containment events, with a 34% reduction in loss of containment incidents greater than 100kg for Viva Energy and a 40% reduction of these incidents for Liberty Oil Holdings, compared to FY2019.